 - Disclosure is a choice.
 According to the ADA, employers can’t require applicants or employees to disclose a disability (with a few exceptions described below).
 So, in most cases, disclosing a psychiatric disability is a choice, not a requirement.
 Individuals who choose not to tell about their mental health condition are not “lying” or “hiding.”
 They are using a legally protected choice.

 - After the job offer.
 Once a job has been offered, applicants may be asked to take a medical exam before starting work.
-If this exam reveals a psychiatric disability, the job offer can only be withdrawn if there is evidence that the disability can’t be reasonably accommodated or poses a real safety issue.
+If this exam reveals a psychiatric disability, the job offer can only be withdrawn if there is evidence that the person won’t be able to do the essential functions of the job without an accommodation and can’t be reasonably accommodated or the disability poses a real safety issue.

 - On the job.
-Employees generally can’t be required to tell about a psychiatric disability unless requesting a job accommodation.
+Employees generally can’t be required to disclose a psychiatric disability unless requesting a job accommodation.
 Then, the employer can ask for some medical documentation about the disability.
 This medical information can’t be shared with others in the workplace.

 - Federal contractors.
 Employers who are federal contractors must invite applicants and employees to voluntarily self-disclose a disability.
 This information is only used to track the progress in meeting disability employment goals of the employer.
 It must be kept confidential and can’t be shared with the manager or co-workers.

 - Begin by asking yourself some questions.
 Are you able to do the main (essential) tasks of your job effectively with your disability?
 Are you able to keep up with your treatment and medication plans when working?
 Do you have what you need to perform at your best in this job as a person with a psychiatric disability?
 If you said “yes” to these questions, you may want to consider not telling anyone in your workplace about your disability.
 But if you said “no” to any of these questions, you might want to think about asking for an accommodation.
 Ideally, ask for an accommodation before your mental health conditions impacts your job performance.